joeyshi12/joeyshi.xyz/content/projects/visualizing_tech_salaries.md

 ---
-title: Visualizing Tech Salaries
+title: Visualizing tech salaries
 description: Visualization for tech salaries in America made with d3
 date: 2023-07-02T10:49:38-07:00
-tags: [Web, School]
+tags:
-repoName: tech-salaries-vis
+  - web
+  - school
+weight: 4
 language: TypeScript
-featured: true
 ---

 A visualization for understanding the distribution of salaries of workers in the tech industry.